BusbyLab/git-gh-demo/README.md

     ?
 Path to local repository (.)

-If you’re in the `git-gh-demo` folder (which you should be if you’re following along), just press `Enter`.
+If you’re in your renamed `git-gh-demo` folder (which you should be if you’re following along), just press `Enter`.

     ?
-Repository name (git-gh-demo)
+Repository name (git-gh-demo_gerverska)

 Press `Enter`